-On May 23, 2006, the Company granted 33,545 deferred stock units ("DSUs") under the Company's 1998 Plan to members of its Board of Directors.
+On May 23, 2006, the Company granted an aggregate of 33,545 deferred stock units ("DSUs") under the Company's 1998 Plan to non-employee members of its Board of Directors and its Executive Chairman.
 During 2003, 2004 and 2005, the Company granted an aggregate of 259,876 DSUs to non-employee members of its Board of Directors and to the Company's Executive Chairman.
 Each DSU represents the right to receive one share of the Company's common stock upon vesting.
 The holder may elect to defer receipt of all or a portion of the vested shares of stock represented by the DSU for a period for at least one year but not more than ten years from the grant date.
 The DSUs typically vest 50% upon the first anniversary of grant date with the remaining 50% vesting in equal installments of 12.5% each quarter thereafter.